Thursday, February 23, 2012

 To the rock laden fields for a dollar a day,

-And put food on the table for a family of eight,
+To put food on the table for a family of eight,

 Who split it all up on their small plastic plates,